Tuesday, March 4, 2014

 The ride has been eventful, not of the offstage-antic variety, its just been exciting feeling the show grow and solidify after what was, to me, a shaky start.
 Finding the throughline to a collaborative show like this one - as an actor - was most challenging.
 We were ready for opening, but as my confidence has grown, so too, the work.
 That's acting, I guess.

-A week ago Monday we performed at Workshop Players in Amherst (I totally love this site, as you can see here, here, here and here.)
-There are often dozens of high school students there from Amherst Steele High School, but it is a much different experience than performing for students who have been called to the auditorium for an assembly.
+A week ago Monday we performed at Workshop Players in Amherst I totally love this site, there are often dozens of high school students there from Amherst Steele High School, but it is a much different experience than performing for students who have been called to the auditorium for an assembly.
 This is a night out!
 They dress up, they've put on their grown-up faces.

 These kids are the theater crowd, too, so they are in their element, and impressed by good work.
 The post-show discussion is always very enjoyable.

 After the show last week, one girl hung back as we were striking to ask, "What is your writing process?"
 What a question!
 Real writers have an answer for that, but I never do.
 But maybe I do, maybe now.
 Because I have been playing with a process which pleases me.